32 alleged benami companies, assets of Zardari attached

 Speaking here at a news conference along with federal ministers Ali Zaidi and Hammad Azhar, he said action would be taken according to law against these benami properties.
 He explained that these properties would be confiscated within 60 days if no response was submitted by their owners.
 He said benami plots had been traced in Karachi’s posh areas.

-The new committee on assets and land management constituted by the federal cabinet with Ali Zaidi as its convener would take care of these assets.
+The new committee on assets and land management constituted by the federal cabinet with Ali Zaidi as its convenor would take care of these assets.

 To a question, Shahzad Akbar said to his assessment, over 30 references would be filed with regard to the benami properties.
 He noted that these companies included sugar mills, cement factories, holding and construction companies and plazas.
 He added the money accrued in from benami properties would be deposited in the national kitty.